vors/psconfeu-2018-workshop/03-Update.md

 Let's add new cmdlet `Get-Name` which will return a list of names that can be passed to the `New-Greeting`.
 Use the same file `Greet.psm1`.
 Come up with a couple parameters for it (maybe in different parameter sets?).
-Now bootstrape the documentation for this parameter.
+Now bootstrap the documentation for this parameter.

 ```
 New-MarkdownHelp ...